transdigiware/blockchain/reference/sysdig.md

    For more information about the various options when configuring alerts in Sysdig see [Working with alerts](https://sysdigdocs.atlassian.net/wiki/spaces/Monitor/pages/205324292/Alerts){: external}.

-As a general guideline, the {{site.data.keyword.blockchainfull_notm}} Platform recommends that you configure alerts for when your node CPU, memory and storage usage exceeds 80% so that you can take appropropriate action.
+As a general guideline, the {{site.data.keyword.blockchainfull_notm}} Platform recommends that you configure alerts for when your node CPU, memory and storage usage exceeds 80% so that you can take appropriate action and adjust the alert settings according to your notification preferences.
 {: tip}